 Terrorists are very likely to try to carry out attacks in Tunisia and there have been a number of attacks in recent years.
-A state of emergency – in effect since a suicide attack on a police bus on 24 November 2015 – has been extended several times, most recently on 14 June 2017 by 4 months.
+A state of emergency – in effect since a suicide attack on a police bus on 24 November 2015 – has been extended several times, most recently on 5 November 2018 by one month.
 You should be vigilant at all times and follow the advice of local security officials, including in and around religious sites.
+In more remote areas of the country, including tourist sites in southern Tunisia, security forces’ response times to an incident may vary.

 The main terrorist threat is from Al Qaeda in the Islamic Maghreb and Libya-based extremists with links to Daesh (formerly referred to as ISIL).
 Despite some improvements in border security, Tunisia has a porous border with Libya, where there’s a continuing conflict, an absence of security, and where Islamist terrorist groups operate.
 Tunisian security forces have repeatedly been targeted in terrorist-related incidents, mainly in border areas including in the Chaambi Mountains.